 The single biggest reason that most people end up choosing not to use wood siding on their homes has to do with the associated maintenance.
 Wood is a porous material that can absorb moisture over time, which means that it must be protected from the elements to prevent problems with mold or rotting.

-This means that the wood needs a to be stained or painted at all time.
+This means that the wood needs to be stained or painted at all times.
 And because stain and paint on a wooden surface has a tendency to peel, chip, and flake, over time the wood itself becomes exposed to the elements, requiring you to scrape it down and re-apply the paint or stain.
-This in turn leads to expensive upkeep and maintenance that needs to be performed regularly.
+This, in turn, leads to expensive upkeep and maintenance that needs to be performed regularly.

 Durability issues for wood siding go hand in hand with its need for maintenance.
 Wood can and will absorb moisture over time.
 If this moisture becomes trapped or if the wood is exposed to moisture for long stretches of time, it will begin to soften and rot or it may begin to grow and harbor mold colonies.

 In either case, once the integrity of the wood has been compromised, it can no longer do its job of protecting your home.
 If this happens, you will need to replace the affected boards, particularly those affected by mold, as it may spread and cause future problems.